Clifra-Jones/Meraki-API/README.md

 NOTE: This is a work in progress.
 This module only exposes a very small subset of the Meraki API REST functions.
 There may be bugs and you should expect that there are bugs.

+CHANGES

+7/29/2020

+Corrected the name of function Set-MerakiAPI.
+Was Set-MerakiAP now Set-MerakiAPI

+Fixed an issue with Update-MerakiNetworkContentFiltering.
+Also added the functionality to accept the object returned from Get-MerakiNetworkContentFilteringRules as a single parameter.

+Added the following functions:

+Get-MerakiOrganizationThirdPartyVPNPeers

+Get-MerakiOrganizationInventory

+Get-MerakiNetworkSecurityEvents

+Get-MerakiOrganizationSecurityEvents

 INSTALLATION

 NOTE: This module will eventually be published to the Powershell Gallery once significant testing has been done.